Promoting British Values at King’s Somborne C of E Primary School

 The DfE have recently reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’
 The Government set out its definition of British values in the 2011 Prevent strategy, and these values have been reiterated in 2014.
 At King’s Somborne CE Primary School these values are reinforced regularly and in the following ways.

 King’s Somborne CE Primary School is a Rights Respecting School.
 Children are listened to and are taught to listen carefully to others.
 Children are taught to respect the right of individuals to have their voices and opinions heard.
-Each class develops their own class rules charter and sign it to ensure ownership and cooperation, if there is anything that they want to add to our Code of Conduct.
+Each class can develop their own class charter and sign it to ensure ownership and cooperation, if there is anything that they want to add to our whole school Code of Conduct.

-The views of children are heard through questionnaires, whole school Worship, in class Worship, The School Council and in a variety of other ways.
+The views of children are heard through questionnaires, whole school Worship, in class Worship, The Wellbeing Council and in a variety of other ways.
 We want our children to have a say in our school.
-Our school Council is voted in at the beginning of each year, and they then set meeting agendas.
+Our Wellbeing Council is set at the beginning of each year, and they then set meeting agendas with the support of our Wellbeing Team.
 Any member of the pupil body is then invited to attend a meeting to ensure equality of voice and opportunity for all.
-Each house votes for two house captains each year - these house captains then join the school council body as additional representatives and explore other ways they can enhance the school and it's provision.
+We are excited about this, as we want to ensure that more and more children begin to find their voice and feel that they can have a wider impact.
+Each house also votes for two house captains each year - these house captains then join the Wellbeing Council as additional representatives and explore other ways they can enhance the school and it's provision.

 The importance of laws, whether they be those that govern the class, the school or the country, are consistently reinforced throughout the school, and behaviour expectations are reinforced through class and school Worship.
 Pupils are taught from an early age the value of the school rules.
 Children are taught the value and the reason behind the rules and the laws, that they govern and protect us, the responsibility this involves and the consequences when laws are broken.
 Visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.